carlopulv/phonosynthesis/README.md

 The application recognizes the most common chords made of four notes, so quadriads, with respect to a selected reference key.
 Every chord corresponds to a leaf in a particular position in the plant: the farther the leaves the farther the chords.

-KEYMODE: The distance computation is based on three parameters: the key, the mode and the note distance.
-The disposition follows the circle of fifths for the keys in vertical axis, so a maximum of 12 trunks per side that represents the 12 notes of the chromatic scale, and for the modes in the horizontal one that represents the seven possible modes of a chord.
-So on each trunk there can be at most 7 leaves.

 ## Game Modes
 Choose a modality among the three offered in the home page:
    * **PLAY** : Select a key and start to play your song